CY83R-3X71NC710N/CY83R-3X71NC710N.github.io/README.md

 This exports your Remnote as a .md with the correct categories to show up on the website.
 This also imports a tome.app pdf into the website.

+# Todo
+Create scripts & update theme and favicon add gussian blur aswell as programming background.
+Give a red and black theme

 # THANKS TO:
 ```
 https://github.com/jekyll/jekyll-compose